CE-Programming/asm-docs/pages/tutorials/asm/gettingstarted.md

 Now, let's fill the screen with your favorite color.
 Simply choose one of the color indexes, and add it to the following code:

 ```
- ld a,$E0           ; Place your favorite color here
+ ld a,$E0           ; Place your favorite color index here
  ld hl,vram
  ld bc,(lcdwidth*lcdheight)-1
  call _MemSet